 Green Tourmaline Princess Ring

-Marie-Hélène de Taillac designed this ring to emphasize the natural beauty of such a magical and unique this green tourmaline.
+Marie-Hélène de Taillac designed this ring to emphasize the natural beauty of such a magical and unique stone.

 Love this ring but it's not your size?